typescript-cheatsheets/react/README.md

 ## Prettier + TSLint

-We have an active discussion on Linting [here](https://github.com/sw-yx/react-typescript-cheatsheet/issues/7).

-To user prettier with TSLint you will need [`tslint-config-prettier`](https://github.com/alexjoverm/tslint-config-prettier) which disables all conflicting rules and optionally [`tslint-plugin-prettier`](https://github.com/ikatyang/tslint-plugin-prettier) which will highlight differences as TSLint issues.
+To use prettier with TSLint you will need [`tslint-config-prettier`](https://github.com/alexjoverm/tslint-config-prettier) which disables all the conflicting rules and optionally [`tslint-plugin-prettier`](https://github.com/ikatyang/tslint-plugin-prettier) which will highlight differences as TSLint issues.

 Example configuration: